Expressive Arts Institute

 In addition to the graduate credit programs,

-a non-credit professional development course is offered each year,
+a professional development course is offered each year,

-called the Expressive Arts Institute (EAI) foundation training course.
+called the Expressive Arts Institute (EAI) summer foundation courses.

-This three-weekend training course has been designed to provide artists, counselors, educators and those in related fields with basic training in the
+This foundation training has been designed to provide artists, counselors, educators and those in related fields with basic training in the

 Applications of the Expressive and Creative arts.